The Crystal Bucephalus

 The last authorised research into genetic experimentation began on Tersurus in 6198, funded by the Federation Scientific Executive.
 It was destroyed when a Sontaran stealth raid in 6211 destroyed the planet with an earthshock bomb, which they obtained from the Cybermen.
 3 weeks earlier, a Sontaran strike attack on Io introduced a virus into the Federation Datacore.
 This virus erased all information about the Tersurus Institute,although its collected papers 6209-6210 found their way to the Doctor.

-The Dalek Civil War happened 5,000 years ago and involved Time Lord intervention (This could be a reference to either War of the Daleks or The Evil of the Daleks).
+The Dalek Civil War happened 5,000 years ago and involved Time Lord intervention (This is a reference to The Evil of the Daleks, but could equally well apply to War of the Daleks).
 The Time Lords released the Legions 8 years ago.
-They are not known to have intervened between those dates.
+They are not known to have intervened in history between those dates.

 At the Battle of Cassius, the colonial warship Dauntless disregarded orders and fired the decisive volley that ended the Dalek blockade of the solar system.
 The ship was commanded by David Jarvis.